 RNs perform a wide variety of tasks from day to day depending on where they work, the patient population they care for, and the size of the overall nursing team on which they are employed.

 Becoming a Registered Nurse takes dedication and hard work.
-But with the right education and practice, you can be on your way to your future in no time at all.
-If you are thinking of starting nursing school, you should know the basics of how long it will take to become a registered nurse.
+But with the right education and practice, you can be on your way to your future in no time.
+If you are considering starting nursing school, you should know the basics of how long it will take to become a registered nurse.

-What does it take to be a nurse in Florida?
+What does it take to be a registered nurse in Florida?

-Becoming a registered nurse in Florida has its own unique requirements, but it’s not as complicated as you might think.
-You can start the process of becoming a registered nurse in Florida by first earning your associate degree from a vocational school.
-From there, you must get licensed and complete an approved clinical rotation before you can become a registered nurse.
+Becoming a registered nurse in Florida has unique requirements, but it’s not as complicated as you might think.
+You can start becoming a registered nurse in Florida by first earning your associate degree from a vocational school.
+You must get licensed and complete an approved clinical rotation before becoming a registered nurse.

 The career may even be financially rewarding.
-In fact, the US Bureau of Labor Statistics projects that registered nurses will see a 9 percent growth during the next decade, which will lead to more than half a million new RN positions becoming available over that time.
+The US Bureau of Labor Statistics projects that registered nurses will see a 9 percent growth during the next decade, which will lead to more than half a million new RN positions becoming available over that time.

 Becoming a Registered Nurse involves more than completing an associate degree.
 You must first become licensed and pass the NCLEX-RN examination to become certified by the state board of nursing.

 Becoming a registered nurse can open up a variety of exciting career options.
-While there are many resources available online to help you learn about the process, it is also essential to speak directly with a career advisor at an accredited school or university you’re considering.
-These professionals will be able to provide information specific to your individual situation.
+While many resources are available online to help you learn about the process, speaking directly with a career advisor at an accredited school or university you’re considering is essential.
+These professionals will be able to provide information specific to your situation.

 How long does it take to become a Registered Nurse?